onmomo/squeeze-plex-hub/README.md

 You can:

 1. Use the provided Docker image (see command below).
+The image is published for amd64 and arm64 platforms.
 2. Or build locally (yarn install && yarn dev) for development.

 ```